w3c/wai-curricula/content/designer/interaction-and-feedback.md

 Optional ideas to support assessment:

 * Practical &mdash; Present students with a form field submission containing errors and ask them to provide notifications about each wrong form fields, together with suggestions for corrections whenever possible.
-Assess how sutdents provide adequate error messages for each of the wrong fields and how they provide suggestions for corrections whenever possible.
+Assess how students provide adequate error messages for each of the wrong fields and how they provide suggestions for corrections whenever possible.

 ## Ideas to Assess Knowledge for Module